3 Ways To Kick Your Nightly Phone Habit

 This helps stop an equally dangerous reading binge from happening.
 Your Hatch will fade to whatever nightlight you prefer or turn off complete at the designated time.
 Giving yourself some bedtime structure will pay off so much in the morning and set you up for success the next day.

-Sleep is so important you should give everything a try, including meditation.
 Hatch makes incorporating a meditation practice easy with their sounds library.
 Choose between sessions as quick as 4 min to as long as 45 min in guided meditations, breathing techniques, and visualizations.

 Already have a relaxation technique that works for you?
 Take advantage of Hatch's sleep sounds, soundscapes, and white noise selections to add a soothing layer to your routine.
-Block out any street sounds and drift off more easily whether it's to the sound of Tibetan bells, rain on leaves or even the glacier sounds in Iceland.
+Block out any street sounds and drift off more easily whether it's to the sound of Tibetan bells, rain on leaves, or even the glacier sounds in Iceland.

 Plus, set a timer so that your preferred soundtrack ends in 20 minutes or plays through the night.
 Get access to their entire library with Hatch premium, which you get free for the first 6 months.